 Photography styles really are a compromise between producing fantastic work and sticking to a timetable.
 A photographer might produce brilliant photos, but when he takes too much time to produce them you probably won't benefit from the experience.

-Traditional (or Posed) Photography
+Traditional (or Posed) Wedding Photography

-There's always a trade off between your type of work a photographer does and also the time that it takes to shoot it.
+There's always a downside between the kind of work a photographer does and also the time it requires to shoot it.
 More formal posed photographs will take longer to set up and achieve.
-Any photographer who produces artistic posed work will need some time for you to produce his best product.
-It is crucial that you discover how much time he'll need, and see how it'll squeeze into your day.
-There are photographers who spend an hour or two on formal shots.
+Any photographer who produces artistic posed work will require some time for you to produce his best product.
+It is important that you discover the length of time he'll need, and see how it will fit into your day.
+There are photographers who spend a couple of hours on formal shots.
 Make sure you are pleased with giving over that amount of your time in your wedding day.
-If you're not that comfortable while watching camera you may find this type of photography harder.
-A great photographer should be able to assist you to and set you at your ease but for many people it can still seem a little daunting.
+If you're not that comfortable in front of the camera you might find this type of photography harder.
+A great photographer will be able to help you and set you at your ease but for many people it may still seem a bit daunting.

-Reportage Wedding Photography (Wedding Photojournalism)
+Reportage Photography (Wedding Photojournalism)

 Artistic or Fine Art Photography